 For most, keeping your tub in a position facing the southwest should maximize the number of daylight hours, and hopefully sunshine, that it gets.
 The sunlight, plus the insulating effect that comes from keeping the cover on, should mean that it takes less time for you to bump the temperature back up when you want it.

-Though if you live in a desert region, such as the state of Nevada, then you may want to alternatively consider the opposite tactics and try putting your tub in the north or east of your garden in order to give it some respite from the direct sunlight.
-This will also help if you occasionally want to use your tub to cool off rather than warm up, and mean that there are fewer potential hazards.
+However, if you live in a desert region, such as the state of Nevada, then you may want to alternatively consider the opposite tactics and try putting your tub in the north or east of your garden in order to give it some respite from the direct sunlight.
+This will also help if you occasionally want to use your tub to cool off rather than warm up, and it means that there are fewer potential hazards.

 If the region you live in is often windy, then you may want to also consider more of a sheltered location to keep from feeling swept away.
 That might mean taking shelter nearer fences or outbuildings.
 For more tips on how to care for your spa in the coldest seasons, take a look at how to winterize your hot tub.